-If you want to see more of the Japanese Alps that surrounds Takayama, you can take a bus from Takayama Bus Station that takes you up to a point near the summit of Mount Norikuradake.
+If you want to see more of the Japanese Alps that surround Takayama, you can take a bus from Takayama Bus Station that takes you up to a point near the summit of Mount Norikuradake.
 The mountain is a 3028-meter high volcano located east of Takayama.
 The road up to Norikura Bus Terminal (2700 meters) is closed for private cars, only buses and taxis can drive up there.

 From Norikura Bus Terminal you can walk for 30 minutes along a service road to a mountain hut, and further (about one hour) on a hiking trail up to Kengamine Peak which is the highest top of Mount Norikuradake.
 The hike is awesome!
 It is especially popular during autumn (mid-September till October) as this is the first part of Japan to get autumn colors.
 It is also popular for skiers.

 - How to get there: Take the bus from Hirayu Onsen via the Honokidaira parking lot up to Norikura Bus Terminal.
 From mid-May to October buses depart every 1-2 hours from Hirayu Onsen.
-The bus ride takes one hour and cost 1420 Yen = 13 us$ one way and 2300 Yen = 21 us$round trip.
+The bus ride takes one hour and costs 1420 Yen = 13 us$ one way and 2300 Yen = 21 us$round trip.
 You can also take a taxi up the mountain.
 The taxi trip also takes one hour and cost about 8000 Yen = 72 us$ one way.

 The Shin-Hotaka Ropeway that takes you up to the mountain is really cool and gives you a spectacular view of the northern part of the Japanese Alps!